 See the SSIG Web pages.

-Provide a forum for discussion and sharing of information for ALAO members who are interested in technical services, electronic resources and systems, and digital services.
+Provide a forum for discussion and information sharing among ALAO members who are interested in technical services, electronic resources and systems, and digital services.

-- Provide a forum for networking and discussion of technical, electronic and digital services (TEDS) related issues in acquisitions, cataloging, metadata, preservation, serials, electronic resources, systems, digital services, and related technology.
+- Provide mechanisms for networking and discussion of technical, electronic and digital services (TEDS) related issues in acquisitions, cataloging, metadata, preservation, serials, electronic resources, systems, digital services, and related technology.

-- Support continuing education and professional development activities by providing and/or sponsoring TEDS programming at the annual ALAO Conference and TEDSIG Spring Meeting
+- Support continuing education and professional development activities by providing and/or sponsoring TEDS programming at the annual ALAO Conference and TEDSIG annual workshop/meeting.

-- Facilitate building of relationships with like-minded regional organizations, such as EGL-IUG, NOTSL, OhioLINK, OLC, OVGTSL, and others, to share best practices and expertise among members
+- Develop relationships with like-minded regional organizations to share best practices and expertise among members.

-- Recognize and honor significant contributions by ALAO members to the technical, electronic and digital services fields by presenting annual TEDDY Award
+- Recognize and honor significant contributions by ALAO members to the technical, electronic and digital services fields with the annual TEDDY Award.

-- Promote TEDS programming by sponsoring a program at the annual ALAO conference and fostering call for conference proposal submissions
+- Promote TEDS programming by fostering call for relevant conference proposal submissions and sponsoring a program at the annual ALAO conference.

-- Hold a Spring Meeting workshop on an area of interest to technical, electronic and digital services librarians and support staff
+- Sponsor a workshop annually on an area of interest to technical, electronic and digital services librarians and support staff

-- Promote and increase awareness of TEDSIG activities and member issues by regularly contributing to the ALAO Newsletter
+- Promote and increase awareness of TEDSIG activities by regularly contributing to the ALAO Newsletter

 - Support communication, discussion, and networking for the membership by providing an email discussion list